Max Scherr: Early life

-Career
+Early Career, Berkeley

 On a trip to Mexico in the 1940s he met and married Juana Estela Salgado, a medical student.
 Together, they had a daughter, Raquel Lorraine Scherr, born in 1947, and two sons, Sergio and David Scherr.
 Returning to California, they lived in Albany, and Berkeley, where Max Scherr worked for a publisher of legal textbooks, hanging out after work at a coffee shop called Il Piccolo Espresso, where he kibbitzed with local bohemians and radicals.
 By the end of the 1950s "The Pic" had become an important meeting place for SLATE, the progressive student party at U.C.
 Berkeley.
-In 1958, Scherr purchased a local hangout popular with students and beatniks called the Steppenwolf at 2136 San Pablo Avenue, Berkeley, which became a stop on the West Coast folk music circuit.
-Scherr ran the Steppenwolf for seven years, selling it in 1965 for $10,000, which he used to launch the Barb.